 plays important roles in many disciplines such as meteorology, hydrology, agriculture and air quality control.

-It is often assumed that turbulence transports all scalars (temperature, water vapor, and CO2) similarly;
+It is often assumed that turbulence transports all scalars (temperature, water vapor, and CO2) similarly (Lewis analogy);

 this similarity assumption is often also extended to include momentum, which is usually referred to as the Reynolds analogy.

 The Lewis and Reynolds analogies have numerous applications in atmospheric boundary layer parameterizations and measurements but they do not necessarily always hold.

 In a few papers (Li and Bou-Zeid, 2011; Li et al. 2012; Zhao et al. 2013; Wang et al. 2013),

 we examined the dissimilarity between momentum and scalars, as well as the dissimilarity between active scalar and passive scalar.